Vitalisn4/GNU-Presentation/README.md

 **tmux**

-Is a screen on steroids!
 It is not installed by default in most distributions and you have to install it first.
 The default command prefix is Ctrl+B and after running the tmux new you can issue these:

 **Key Usage**